eventB-Soton/XEventB/README.md

 Release history:
 -------------
-**0.0.3**
+**0.0.4**
+  - Event-B XText feature (0.0.4): Update the plug-in dependency for the feature
+  - Event-B XText SDK feature (0.0.4): Update the plug-in dependency for the feature **0.0.3**
   - Event-B XText Context (0.0.3)
     + Issue #3: Single-line comment after the element, multi-line comment before